Inzhenerka/docs.getdbt.tech/website/docs/guides/redshift-qs.md

     <Lightbox src="/img/redshift_tutorial/images/dbt_cloud_redshift_development_credentials.png" title="dbt - Redshift Development Credentials" />

 11. Click **Test connection**.
 This verifies that <Constant name="cloud" /> can access your Redshift cluster.
-12. If the test succeeded, you can set up a repository.
+12. If the test succeeded, click **Save** to complete the configuration.
 If it failed, you might need to check your Redshift settings and credentials.

 ## Set up a dbt managed repository
 <Snippet path="tutorial-managed-repo" />